dutu/forever-websocket/README.md

 ### Method: `connect()`
 Connects the WebSocket.

-When if option `automaticOpen = false` is set in the constructor, `ForeverWebsocket` does not create underlying WebSocket object and connects to the server.
+When `ForeverWebsocket` is created with `automaticOpen = false` in the constructor, underlying WebSocket objects not initially created.
-In this case, method `connect()` needs to be used to create the WebSocket and connenct to the server.
+In this case, method `connect()` needs to be used to create the WebSocket and connect it to the server.

->The method has effect when called the second time, or when `automaticOpen` is not `false`.
+>The method has effect when `automaticOpen = true`, or when it is called the second time.

 ### Method: `send(data)`
 Calls WebSocket `send()`.
-In addition, `data` can also be an object, in which case the object is `stringify`'ed before it is sent.
+Parameter `data` can be an object, if so it is `stringify`'ed before it is sent.

 ### Method: `refresh(code, reason)`
 Calls Websocket `close()`.
-When event `close` is emitted, WebSocket is re-newed if reconnection option is present.
+When event `close` is emitted, WebSocket is re-newed if `reconnect` option is active.

 ### Method: `close(code, reason)`